dsa-ou/allowed/docs/usage.md

 python allowed.py -u 2 sample.py
 python allowed.py -u 4 sample.py
 ```
-The second command will report fewer violations because units 3 and 4 of
+The second command reports fewer violations because units 3 and 4 of
 the default configuration introduce Booleans, lists, strings and tuples.

 If the file name starts with the unit number and there's no unit option,